countable-web/ops-manual/peopleops/EVALUATION.rst

    reviews, XD links, shared videos, stage sites).
 To prove you are doing this you must ask questions.
 -  Ask for help with (or more generally, be highly engaged with and discuss) your :doc:`/operations/OKRS`
--  **You regularly use this operations manual, ask questions about things that are hard to understand or you disagree with, and suggest improvements for clarity.** JC: use this as a model for how to phrase the rest of these items more clearly/implementable
+-  **You regularly use this operations manual, ask questions about things that are hard to understand or you disagree with, and suggest improvements for clarity.**
-CP: quantifying these items more in general, e.g. "regularly review" becomes "1 hour code review per week"
 -  Try to solve problems yourself (10 to 30 minutes).
 If no clear solution was found, ask specific questions while providing details obtained from the initial investigation.
 Clarify and state your assumptions when you ask for help.
 -  Make consistent small improvements to the systems around you (fix spelling or clarity of README files, small refactors such as renaming a variable for clarity, make a small design or usability improvement).
 -  Show gratitude to your team (for example, mention them in the #thanks channel).